Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Try Different Pasta Shapes.

-While I love penne for this marry me chicken pasta, other shapes work too:
+While I love penne for this “marry me chicken” pasta, other shapes of pasta work well too:

 Just avoid long, thin pasta like spaghetti or angel hair.
 The sauce is too thick, and it won’t coat them properly.